-Benefits for indwelling and intermittent urinary catheters for incontinence or retention.
+Benefits are provided for external, indwelling and intermittent urinary catheters for incontinence or retention.

 Benefits include related urologic supplies for indwelling catheters limited to:

 - Urinary drainage bag and insertion tray (kit).

 - Anchoring device.

 - Irrigation tubing set.

 Wigs

 The Plan pays Benefits for wigs and other scalp hair prosthesis only for temporary loss of hair resulting from chemotherapy, treatment of a malignancy or permanent loss of hair from an accidental injury.